BehtashShirzad/UrlShortener/README.md

 * Expiration
 * Active state
 * Maximum clicks
+* Total clicks

 Short-code generation is handled through the domain layer and checked for collisions before creation.

-The database should also enforce a unique constraint on short codes.
+The database also enforces uniqueness on short codes.

+`TotalClicks` is persisted on the short link but is updated atomically by the click-processing infrastructure rather than through an in-memory aggregate mutation.

 ---